mirzaghaderi/rtpcr/README.md

 # Overview

-`rtpcr` handles amplification efficiency calculation, ΔΔCt or ΔCt expression analysis, and graphical representation of quantitative real-time PCR (qPCR) data using Ct (Cq) and amplification efficiency values as input. `rtpcr` uses a general calculation method described by Ganger et al. (2017) and Taylor et al. (2019), covering the Livak and Pfaffl methods.
-Based on the experimental conditions, the functions of the `rtpcr` package use t-test (for experiments with a two-level factor), analysis of variance (ANOVA, or ANCOVA), or analysis of repeated measure data. to analyze the relative expression.
-The functions also provide standard errors and confidence intervals for means, apply statistical mean comparisons.
+Tools for analysis of RT-qPCR gene expression data using ΔCt and ΔΔCt methods, including t-tests, ANOVA, ANCOVA, repeated-measures models, and publication-ready visualizations.
+The package implements a general calculation framework described by Ganger et al. (2017) and Taylor et al. (2019), covering both the Livak and Pfaffl methods.

 ## Improvement in the current GitHub version rtpcr_v2.1.1: